adamoutler/adamoutler/README.md

 Explore more of my work and stay updated with my latest projects:

 - **[GitHub](https://github.com/AdamOutler)**: Source code, issues, and releases for my public projects.
-- **[Anycubic & 3D Printing](https://github.com/adamoutler/AnycubicIntegration)**: Documentation and integration for Anycubic Mono M5s, including automation features.
+- **Anycubic & 3D Printing**: Documentation and integration for Anycubic Mono M5s, including automation features.
-- **[Device Management Tools](https://github.com/adamoutler/DeviceManager)**: Solutions for device management, from certificate handling to OS update tracking.

 ---